drethedevjs/secure-give-crud/README.md

 This app isn't deployed anywhere and is not hooked up to any databases.
 The data that it uses is created when the `express` app is launched.
 An array of transaction objects is created using random data and sent to the front end for viewing and data manipulation.
 All operations update the `transactions` variable in the transactions router.

 ## Features that could be added

+As stated before, this app is simple.
+There are many features that one might expect an app like this to have but does not.
+I forgo'd these features for the sake of time but I'll list below what would make great additions:

 1. Table filtering and sorting: by name, by year, etc.
 2. Form validation on the modal.
 The app could easily break, for instance, if someone adds letters to the amount field.